-For patients with no previous myocardial infarction, the RR between cardiac arrest and failing to survive 100 days was 4.2, whereas in patients with a history of previous infarctions the RR was 6.0.
-The test of homogeneity had a χ^2 of 8.07 (1 df) with a P-value of 0.005.
-This is evidence of a difference in RR and is consistent with the presence of interaction.
-Hence, controlling for confounding is moot; we should not compute an adjusted RR because the association between cardiac arrest and the outcome (death at <100 days) depends on the presence or absence of previous myocardial infarctions.
-Thus, when interaction is present we should not interpret the summary measure because it varies with the level of other extraneous variables (ie there are no individuals to whom the summary measure applies).
+In the herds not using cloxacillin, the OR between neomycin use and case status was 29.3, whereas, in those herds using cloxacillin, the OR was 1.5.
+The test of homogeneity had a χ^2 of 6.44 (1 df) with a P-value of 0.011.
+This is considerable evidence of a difference in OR and is consistent with the presence of interaction.
+Hence, controlling for confounding is moot; we should not compute an adjusted OR because the association between neomycin use and case-control status (Nocardia mastitis) depends on the presence or absence of cloxacillin use on the farm.
+Thus, when interaction is present we should not interpret the summary measure because it varies with the level of other extraneous variables.